 NSCAD University provides a studio-based model of education, allowing students to learn in an environment that is immersive, hands-on, and intellectually rigorous.
 Students are encouraged to extend their learning through internships, practicums and exchange programs with 70 participating institutions in 13 countries.
 “NSCAD has a nurturing culture that is driven by curiosity to achieve academic excellence and a collective well-being,” says president Dianne Taylor-Gearing.
-Undergraduate students can choose from among a number of disciplines: fine arts; media arts; craft; interdisciplinary design; art history and contemporary culture.
-There are also master’s programs in fine arts, media arts, craft and design.
+Undergraduate students can choose from among a number of disciplines: fine arts, including sculpture and painting; media arts, including film, animation and photography; craft, including textiles and jewellery design; interdisciplinary design; and art history and contemporary culture There are also master’s programs in fine arts, media arts, craft and design.
 Located in downtown Halifax, NSCAD has three diverse campuses.
-The Fountain campus, an interconnected row of 20 former merchant shops and warehouses near Halifax Harbour, is the site for printmaking, painting, fashion and more.
+The Fountain campus, an interconnected row of 20 former shops and warehouses near Halifax Harbour, is the site for printmaking, painting, fashion and more.
 The Academy Building, at the foot of Citadel Hill, houses the media arts program, while the Port Campus houses the university’s foundation division—the starting point for all first-year students—and industrial spaces, including sculpture and stonecutting studios, a foundry and wood shop.
-The Anna Leonowens Gallery, named for NSCAD’s founder, exhibits the work of undergrads and grad students, as well as visiting artists, while Art Bar +Projects is a popular hangout and performance art space.
+The Anna Leonowens Gallery, named for NSCAD’s founder, exhibits the work of students and visiting artists, while Art Bar +Projects is a popular hangout and performance art space.

-• Ceramics: This retooled program focuses on three streams of learning: installation and sculpture; tableware; and architectural applications.
+• Ceramics: This program focuses on three streams of learning: installation and sculpture, tableware, and architectural applications.
 Hands-on learning is complemented by craft theory, history and discourse.

 |Minimum entering grade||Tuition||Number of students||Residence spaces|